manuel-uberti/manuel-uberti.github.io/about.md

 Since 2015 my interest has shifted towards functional programming thanks to languages such as Scheme and Clojure.

-My open source work is available on [GitHub](https://github.com/manuel-uberti), and these are some my projects:
+My open source work is available on [GitHub](https://github.com/manuel-uberti).
+These are some of my projects:

 - [boodle](https://github.com/manuel-uberti/boodle): a single page application
   in Clojure and ClojureScript for in-house accounting